Principal's Qualification Program (PQP I and II)

 - The graduate credits must have been granted by an institution authorized to grant an acceptable postsecondary degree and have been completed in addition to any credits required for initial certification.

-- Candidates applying with a master’s degree or half master’s are required to submit a transcript of these courses to Niagara for evaluation to determine if the amended pre-requisites have been met.
+- Candidates applying with a master’s degree or half master’s are required to submit an official transcript of these courses to Niagara for evaluation to determine if the amended pre-requisites have been met.

 Admission Requirements for PART II PRINCIPAL’S QUALIFICATION